hunteke/temoa/docs/source/Documentation.rst

 :math:`{MC}_{p \in P,t \in T,v \in V}`

-The :code:`CostVariable` parameter is a measure of the cost of a unit of activity of an installed process.
-It is specified as a unit of currency per a unit of activity and is only used in the default objective function.
+The :code:`CostVariable` parameter represents the cost of a process-specific unit of activity.
+Thus the incurred variable costs are proportional to the activity of the process.

 .. _Demand: